LucaCanali/Miscellaneous/Spark_Notes/Spark_Misc_Info.md

 spark.conf.set("spark.sql.files.maxPartitionBytes", ..) // default 128MB, small files are grouped into partitions up to this size

 // Write
-df.write
-  .coalesce(N_partitions)   // use this if you want to reduce the number of output partitions (beware that it also affects num of concurrent write tasks)
+df.coalesce(N_partitions).write   // optionally use coalesce if you want to reduce the number of output partitions (beware that it also affects num of concurrent write tasks)
   .partitionBy("colPartition1", "colOptionalSubPart") // partitioning column(s)
   .bucketBy(numBuckets, "colBucket")   // This feature currently gives error with save, follow SPARK-19256 or use saveAsTable (Hive)
   .format("parquet")